alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 ---

 Russian-speaking software developers always have something to share: some unique experiences and opinions.
-But only few us make vlogs for that, because video recording is very challenging.
+But only few of us make vlogs for that, because video recording is very challenging.

 Today I want to talk about my challenge of video recording and editing using <abbr title="Free and Open Source Software">FOSS</abbr>,